 Small cell carcinoma of the ovary (SCCO) is a rare, highly malignant tumor that affects mainly young women, with a median age at diagnosis of 23 years old.
 It is not certain whether the cells in SCCO are from ovarian epithelial cells, sex-cord stromal cells or germ cells.

 The subtypes of SCCO include pulmonary, neuro-endocrine and hypercalcemic.
 SCCO accounts for 0.1 percent of ovarian cancer cases.
 Approximately two-thirds of patients with SCCO have hypercalcemia.
 The symptoms are the same as other types of ovarian cancer.

 If you’re interested in viewing a webinar about small cell carcinoma of the ovary, hypercalcemic type, you can download it here.

-Not all tumors in the ovary are cancer.
+Not all epithelial ovarian tumors are cancer.
 Ovarian tumors are classified as benign (non-cancerous), borderline or malignant (cancerous).
 Most epithelial ovarian tumors are benign and do not spread or cause cancer.
-There are many types of benign tumors such as serous cystadenomas, mucinous cystadenomas, and Brenner tumors.
+There are many types of benign ovarian tumor, such as serous cystadenomas, mucinous cystadenomas, and Brenner tumors.

 Borderline epithelial ovarian cancer or low malignant potential tumors (LMP) are different from typical ovarian cancers because they do not grow into the supporting tissue of the ovary (stromal)—it is a disease in which abnormal cells form in the tissue covering the ovary.
 These abnormal cells could become cancer, but usually do not, and usually remain in the ovary.
 When disease is found in one ovary, the other ovary should also be checked carefully for signs of disease.